pishoyg/coptic/README.md

 1. Find / design a software to help users collect explanatory images.

-1. Document the content of `secrets.sh` to make it easier for someone else to create their own version of `secrets.sh` with their own access tokens, and run the project script independently.

 ### Diplomacy TODO's

 1. **Find one or two co-owners of the project.**